White Australian police officer acquitted of murdering Aboriginal teen in case that gripped the country

 A reminder of the case’s broader context and potential impact came on Tuesday when, as prosecutors began their closing arguments, a Northern Territory police officer shot a young Indigenous man who was allegedly holding a spear, according to local media.
 The man, also 19, remains in critical condition.

-Signs of stress began to appear the day before the verdict, when Justice John Burns read a note from a juror saying another member of the 12-person panel was “extremely emotional,” crying, and “not focusing on the facts but rather what-ifs.”
+After about a day of deliberation, the court announced Friday morning the jury had reached a verdict.
+Signs of stress within the 12-member panel began to appear the day before, when Justice John Burns read a note from a juror saying another member was “extremely emotional,” crying, and “not focusing on the facts but rather what-ifs.”

 Burns had previously warned the jury not to let “emotion or sympathy” guide them.

-If convicted of murder, Rolfe faced a minimum of 20 years in prison.
+As the foreperson delivered the verdict, scores of people crowded inside the Supreme Court of the Northern Territory, including relatives of Rolfe and Walker.
+The defendant, who would have faced a minimum of 20 years in prison if convicted of murder, was stone-faced as she said “not guilty” three times.